RobKnowles248/memory-game/README.md

 A memory game in the style of Simon/Bop It where the player has to remember what notes were played on a piano and play them back.
 It will get harder as more and more notes have to be remembered.

 Created for my Code Institute Interactive Frontend Development milestone project.

+A link to the live site can be found [here](https://robknowles248.github.io/memory-game/).

 ## UX